wbnns/learnhowtocode/deep-dives/ruby-on-rails/installing-rails.md

 After the terminal finishes its magic, return to your GitHub repository and refresh the page.
 You should see a lot of files, starting with a folder called "app".

-This marks the start of your Odin journey!
+This marks the start of your journey!
 Later on, you'll be able to look back at this repository and marvel over how far you've come!

 ## Step 3: Deploy your Rails application

 Now that you've created your first Rails application, it's time to deploy it so that you can show the whole world!
 This process will allow you to send a link to people so they can see your app working.

-Recall, in the [previous lesson](https://www.theodinproject.com/courses/ruby-on-rails/lessons/preparing-for-deployment) we set up our Heroku account to deploy our web applications.
+Recall, in the [previous lesson](https://www.learnhowtocodebook.com/deep-dives/ruby-on-rails/heroku) we set up our Heroku account to deploy our web applications.
 If you have not already done so, go back and complete the lesson.

 ### **Step 3.1: Create a Heroku application**